 Make sure you register your bike when you buy it, as this will help if you're ever unfortunate enough to have your bike stolen.

 You can mark your bike with the kit when it arrives, so if it is taken and later found, it can be tracked and traced back to you.
 Genius, right?

-To get your track and trace kit and register your bike, take a look here.
+Get your track and trace kit and register your bike.

 Buy a second-hand bike

 If you're struggling to find a couple of hundred pounds to spend on a bike, going for a second-hand option may be your best bet.